AxisCommunications/opc-ua-server-acap/README.md

 ## Usage

-Attach an OPC UA client to the port set in the ACAP.
-The client will then be able to read the values (and their timestamps) from the ACAP's OPC UA server.
+Attach an OPC UA client to the port set in the ACAP application.
+The client will then be able to read the values (and their timestamps) from the ACAP application's OPC UA server.

 > [!NOTE]
 > The application will also log the values in the camera's syslog.